Fish Eaters: The Whys and Hows of Traditional Catholicism

 Jesus is laid in the Tomb

-These seven sorrows are often represented in art by a sword -- or three or seven swords -- piercing Mary's heart.
+These seven sorrows are often represented in art by a sword -- or three or seven swords -- piercing Mary's immaculate heart.
 This relates to the prophecy of the old man Simeon we heard about at Candlemas, when, after Our Lady pesented the Child Jesus at the Temple, he told her, "Behold this Child is set for the fall, and for the resurrection of many in Israel, and for a sign which shall be contradicted; And thy own soul a sword shall pierce, that, out of many hearts, thoughts may be revealed."

 Customs